dm-zharov/swift-security/README.md

 ### Sharing within Keychain Group

-[Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing) capability makes it possible to share keychain items between multiple apps belonging to the same developer (or between an app and extensions).

-If you don't want to rely on the automatic behavior of default storage selection, you could explicitly specify a keychain sharing group.

 ```swift
 let keychain = Keychain(accessGroup: .keychainGroup(teamID: "J42EP42PB2", nameID: "com.example.app"))
 ```

+[Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing) capability makes it possible to share keychain items between multiple apps belonging to the same developer (or between an app and extensions).

+If you don't want to rely on the automatic behavior of default storage selection, you could explicitly specify a keychain sharing group.

 ### Sharing within App Group

-The same sharing behavior could also be achieved by using [App Groups](https://developer.apple.com/documentation/xcode/configuring-app-groups) capability.
-Unlike a keychain sharing group, the app group can’t automatically became the default storage for keychain items.
-You might already be using an app group, so it's probably the most convenient choice.

 ```swift
 let keychain = Keychain(accessGroup: .appGroupID("group.com.example.app"))
 ```

+The same sharing behavior could also be achieved by using [App Groups](https://developer.apple.com/documentation/xcode/configuring-app-groups) capability.
+Unlike a keychain sharing group, the app group can’t automatically became the default storage for keychain items.
+You might already be using an app group, so it's probably would be the most convenient choice.

 ## 🔓 Protection with Face ID (Touch ID) and Passcode

-### Store protected item
+#### Store protected item

 ```swift
 try keychain.store(